 About Our Learning Support Services Program

 The Padua Franciscan High School Learning Support Program (LSS) encompasses a variety of services, having the common goal to ensure that all students succeed in Padua’s college preparatory curriculum by meeting the students’ individual needs.
-The LSS Program includes the following: Learning Disabilities Program, Autism Program, Speech-language services, and SEGO/Accommodation services.
-Padua Franciscan High School has services that meet the needs of students identified as Specific Learning Disability, Other Health Impairments – Minor, Autism, and Speech/Language Impairment.
+The LSS Program includes the following: Specific Learning Disabilities Program, Autism Program, Speech-language services, and SEGO/Accommodation Plan services.
+Padua has services that meet the needs of students identified having a Specific Learning Disability, Other Health Impairments – Minor, Autism, and Speech/Language Impairment.
 Behavioral supports and academic modifications are not available to meet the needs for students identified as Intellectual Disability, Multiple Disability, and Emotional Disturbance.

-Curriculum from regular English and math classes follows the mandated school curriculum.
+Regular English and math class curriculum is followed.
 Accommodations can be implemented in all classes.
 Each class will focus on appropriate curriculum based on the needs of the individual student.
 Students will also have course options for learning support, based on eligibility and placement.
 This will be determined upon acceptance.

-The following classes follow the track of the LD English Program.
+The following classes follow the track of the LSS English Program.
 Specific areas emphasized include the following:

 English 9 – Sentence structure, paragraphs, essays, grammar, reading fluency, reading comprehension, proofreading and vocabulary

 English 10 – Paragraphs, essays, speech, reading comprehension, proofreading and vocabulary

 English 11 – Paragraph and essay writing, grammar, style, mechanics, proofreading, reading comprehension, literary elements, research reports, college applications, and vocabulary